apcalpe/Lab_Report_3/Lab Report.md

 ```

+This command prints out a certain number of lines above and below the line where the keyword appears in.
+This is useful because it provides context to the line and keyword a person is looking at, making it easier to search through a file, know which part is the relevant part, and have a better understanding of the lines.

 I found this command in the website [geeksforgeeks.org](https://www.geeksforgeeks.org/grep-command-in-unixlinux/#) when I searched up in google "grep command-line options" and this website came up with a list of different grep commands.